appcypher/viper/NOTES.md

 - Type annotations

-    - Type annotations is used in semantic analysis
+    - Type annotations is used in semantic analysis.
 CPython doesn't take advantage of type annotations.

         ```py
         num: int = 50